 Santosh Kesari, MD, PhD, has been named Chief of the Division of Neuro-Oncology in the Department of Neurosciences and associate professor of neurosciences at the University of California, San Diego School of Medicine.
-Kesari, who is also the director of neuro-oncology at the Moores UCSD Cancer Center, specializes in the treatment of brain tumors and has special interests in drug development, biomarkers for cancer detection, and the behavior and potential therapeutic use of both normal and cancer stem cells.
-One of his major goals is to establish an interdisciplinary, translational neuro-oncology program at the Moores UCSD Cancer Center focused both on improving the understanding of the biology of brain tumors and on developing more personalized treatments for patients.
+Kesari, who is also the director of neuro-oncology at the Moores UC San Diego Cancer Center, specializes in the treatment of brain tumors and has special interests in drug development, biomarkers for cancer detection, and the behavior and potential therapeutic use of both normal and cancer stem cells.
+One of his major goals is to establish an interdisciplinary, translational neuro-oncology program at the Moores UC San Diego Cancer Center focused both on improving the understanding of the biology of brain tumors and on developing more personalized treatments for patients.

 Santosh Kesari, MD, PhD

 Kesari comes to UC San Diego from the Dana-Farber Cancer Institute and Brigham and Women’s Hospital in Boston, where he was assistant professor of neurology at Harvard Medical School since 2007.

 “We’re very excited to have Dr. Kesari join our Cancer Center faculty,” said Moores UCSD Cancer Center director Dennis Carson, MD.
 “His expertise in both the molecular biology of brain tumors and in the development of targeted therapies will help to continue the growth of our brain tumor program.”